Rethinking the Infamous Stanford Prison Experiment

 Newly revealed evidence suggests that putting people into positions of absolute control over others doesn’t necessarily lead to cruelty by itself

-S. Alexander Haslam is a professor of social and organizational psychology and Australian Laureate Fellow at the University of Queensland.
+S. Alexander Haslam is a professor of psychology and Australian Laureate Fellow at the University of Queensland.

 Newly revealed evidence suggests that putting people into positions of absolute control over others doesn’t necessarily lead to cruelty by itself